 Center Reel Arm Adjustment - Split Reel Headers

 To level the reel arm at the center:

 - 1. Support the reel at the center, and loosen the lock nut. - 2.
-Remove pin.
-Turn bolt to adjust height.
-Insert pin. - 3.
+Remove the pin, turn the bolt to adjust height.
+Re-insert the pin. - 3.
 Re-tighten lock nut